elisanur/project-euler/README.md

 Run from command line: dotnet run

+### .exe file for Windows

-.exe file created with: dotnet publish -c Debug -r win10-x64
+.exe file can be created and tested with: dotnet publish -c Debug -r win10-x64

-.exe file not tested, exists in both:

-path 1: /project-euler/bin/Debug/netcoreapp3.0/win10-x64/publish/project-euler.exe

-path 2: /project-euler/obj/Debug/netcoreapp3.0/win10-x64/project-euler.exe

 ## Testing